branpk/wafel/README.md

 Wafel is a backronym for **W**e **A**re **F**inally **E**mulator-**L**ess.

+## Downloading

+You can download the latest version from the [Releases page](https://github.com/branpk/wafel/releases).

 ## Bugs and feature requests

 Please log bugs and feature requests on Github [here](https://github.com/branpk/wafel/issues/new).